tebelorg/Tipping/README.md

 ![Sample Ping](https://github.com/tebelorg/TA.Ping/raw/master/sample.jpg)

 # Why This
-No-frills way to host your own website or webservice monitoring (it goes without saying if your entire server is down including mail and network this will not work; but you can buddy with a friend and monitor each other's websites)
+No-frills way to host your own website or webservice monitoring (obviously if your entire server is down including mail and network this will not work; but you can buddy with a friend and monitor each other's websites)

+Originally developed pro bono for monitoring a social mission website with over 1 million monthly pageviews.

 # Set Up
 - Update pinger.php with your email alert settings and server path